-Psychotherapy services are provided in a comfortable and compassionate clinic setting by two clinical psychologists.
+Psychotherapy services are provided in a comfortable and compassionate clinic setting by clinical psychologists.
 We treat individuals and couples with an age range from adolescence through adult life.

 These are examples of the problems we treat:

 We diagnose and treat a group of disorders that have in common disturbance to emotion, or mood.
 These include depression, bipolar disorder, panic disorder, generalized anxiety disorder and social anxiety disorder.
 Cognitive and behavioral interventions are commonly employed for treatment of these disorders.
 Family members are sometimes invited to participate in treatment.